How Expats Can Cash Checks From the IRS While Abroad in 2021

 If you are able to use direct deposit, more power to you and this article is not for you.
-If you are in the US, cashing checks is easy, but if you are residing abroad, it may prove difficult in some cases.
+If you are in the US, cashing stimulus checks and refund checks is easy, but if you are residing abroad, cashing a stimulus check internationally may prove difficult in some cases.

 While we are not a financial institution, we have compiled a list of helpful tips to help ensure you can utilize the funds sent to you from the IRS.